 - telnet output to file

 - save telnet output to file ubuntu

-- tail telnet session to a file
+- ubuntu log telnet session to file